microsoft/vscode-docs/docs/cpp/c-cpp-properties-schema-reference.md

   When true, the Tag Parser will only parse code files that have been directly or indirectly included by a source file in `${workspaceFolder}`.
 When false, the Tag Parser will parse all code files found in the paths specified in the `browse.path` list.

 - `databaseFilename`
   The path to the generated symbol database.
-This instructs the extension to save the Tag Parser's symbol database somewhere other than the workspace's default storage location.
+This property instructs the extension to save the Tag Parser's symbol database somewhere other than the workspace's default storage location.
 If a relative path is specified, it will be made relative to the workspace's default storage location, not the workspace folder itself.
-The `${workspaceFolder}` variable can be used to specify a path relative to the workspace folder (e.g. `${workspaceFolder}/.vscode/browse.vc.db`)
+The `${workspaceFolder}` variable can be used to specify a path relative to the workspace folder (for example `${workspaceFolder}/.vscode/browse.vc.db`)